Associate Professor

 Ashley Anderson’s research centers around public engagement with and public opinion of scientific issues in various communication settings (social and digital media, organizations, and news media).

-Her research also examines how people communicate around extreme weather events (e.g., regional flooding events).
-She has analyzed social media conversations during such events for evidence of how people 1) engage with the topic of climate change around extreme weather, and 2) express resilience (e.g., emotional responses, language of the collective).
+In her work, Dr. Anderson also analyzes social media conversations for evidence of how people 1) engage with the topic of climate change around extreme weather, and 2) express resilience (e.g., emotional responses, language of the collective).
 This line of research points to different opportunities to communicate with populations impacted by extreme weather.

 Publications